Biopsies, Breast Cancer, and Me – Part 2

 Early Wednesday morning, I took Les along to meet with the doctor (as per their recommendation that I bring someone with me).

-The doctor (who is a surgeon) told us that I had Invasive Ductal Carcinoma (i.e. cancer that began in a duct (tube) rather than in a node, and has moved out of the duct, but not far out).
+My surgeon told us that I had Invasive Ductal Carcinoma (i.e. cancer that began in a duct (tube) rather than in a node, and has moved out of the duct, but not far out).
 It was less than 2 cm in overall size.

 He had booked me for breast-conserving surgery (aka partial mastectomy or lumpectomy) plus Sentinel Node Biopsy to find out whether or not the cancer had spread to the lymph nodes.
 He said I could request a mastectomy if I thought that was a better option, and I could tell them any time up to two days before the surgery.
 He also assured me they would do everything possible to ensure a good recovery, and that the chances of a good outcome were identical no matter which route I chose—higher than 90%.